Leptogyra inflata

 Leptogyra inflata is a species of sea snail, a marine gastropod mollusc in the family Melanodrymiidae.

 Description

 The length of the shell attains 1.32 mm.
+It has a thin, brownish, multi spiral operculum, with a wide and deep umbilicus.

 Distribution

-This marine species occurs off the Fiji Islands.
+This benthic species occurs off the Fiji Islands at depths between 1750 to 1817 m.

+Etymology

+L. inflata is named from the Latin root inflatus, meaning inflated.